michaelmendoza/GASP/docs/notes.md

 - Can it have an impulse response (Get spectrum point spread function and get response of delta function at every point)
 - Question: Does a fft of the off resonance spectrum mean anything?
 Can it be useful?
 - Use ray to paralize compute things
+- Is there such a thing as a spectral filter, like to remove ocilation in the spectrum?

 Discussion:
 - single zero crossing allowed for linear model